c4pointer/bunker_calc/.bunker_venv/lib/python3.10/site-packages/cmake/data/share/cmake-3.24/Help/command/find_package.rst

 available components.

 .. versionadded:: 3.24
-  The ``REGISTRY_VIEW`` keyword enables to specify which registry views must be queried.
-This keyword is only meaningful on ``Windows`` platform and will be ignored on all other ones.
+  The ``REGISTRY_VIEW`` keyword specifies which registry views should be queried.
+This keyword is only meaningful on ``Windows`` platforms and will be ignored on all others.
 Formally, it is up to the target package how to interpret the registry view information given to it.

 .. versionadded:: 3.24